Ranking of liturgical days in the Roman Rite: Ranks

-All holy days of obligation are also solemnities; however, not all solemnities are holy days of obligation.
+All holy days of obligation on a global level are also solemnities; however, not all solemnities are holy days of obligation.
 For example, The Nativity of the Lord Jesus (Christmas) (25 December) is a solemnity which is always a holy day of obligation, whereas the Nativity of Saint John the Baptist (24 June) is not a holy day of obligation.
+On a local level, the reverse is also possible, e.g., in Germany the (global) feast of St. Stephen (26 December) is a holy day of obligation, without being raised to solemnity.